 - Kidney function

 - Bone irregularities

-A very small amount of radiopharmaceutical is given intravenously or orally, and different materials are given depending on the area of focus.
-The imaging will be done either immediately, 2 to 4 hours later, days later or during a combination of several sessions.
+During the noninvasive exam, a very small amount of radiopharmaceutical is ingested orally or intravenously.
+Imaging is done either immediately, two to four hours later, days later or during a combination of several sessions.